CodingDojoEpisodes/RefactoringWorkshop/What Is Refactoring.md

 1. N:<br>
 What if you clean up the code and rewrite just one method.
 Is it refactoring or rewrite?
 1. G:<br>
-Well, this Refactoring practice sounds exactly like Rewrite to me.
-The essence of rewriting is changing the internal structure while keeping the behavior.
+Why do I care if I write from scratch or just change the code.
+The essence stays the same!
+Cleaning up the mess.
 1. I:<br>
-Ok, Ok, these are good questions, let me try to explain.
+Ok, Ok, those are good questions agin, let me try to explain.
 For me, Refactoring is like playing a game.
 I call this game Customer is In the Room.
-When I refactor, a customer or any other stakeholder can always, at any point in time, challenge me to run under development software and I will be able to run the current code I’m working on, without any delays.
+It means that when I refactor, a customer or any other stakeholder can always, at any point in time, challenge me to run under development software and I will be able to run the current code I’m working on, without any delays.
-With rewrite, you can’t do that.
+With rewrite, you can not do that.
 You will only be able to run the software when you are done rewriting the unit.
 Now, that's a big difference.
 1. G:<br>
 Without any delays?!
 Without any delays?!!
 Let me tell you, young man, I’ve been in the software industry long enough to know there is no “without any delays” in software.
 You need to finish the change, you need to debug, you need to test, you need to fix all the defects, only then you can run the software.
 1. N:<br>
 Yeh, how do you do that?
-How can you run the code without delays?
+How can you always be able run the code without delays?
 1. I:<br>
 I acheive that by composing the change as a sequence of micro-steps called refactoring transformations.
 Each transformation is a tiny change to the code’s structure that is promised to keep the behavior intact.